akshinmustafayev/Printer-Setup-System-Remastered/README.md

 ## Installation
 System can be deployed both _Windows_ and _Linux_ Tomcat 8 server with MYSQL.

-* Install Tomcat 8 and MYSQL to your server.
+* Install Tomcat 8 and MYSQL on your server.
 * Download from release page or directly [PrinterSetupSystem.war](https://github.com/akshinmustafayev/Printer-Setup-System-Remastered/releases/download/1.0.0/PrinterSetupSystem.war) file.
 * Rename it to _ROOT.war_ file.
 * Copy renamed WAR file to your Tomcat 8 installation _WEBAPPS_ folder